-Actually, all characters in a Gerber file are taken form the readable ASCII characters, ASCII codes 32 to 126 - regex [-~] - and new line characters, except for attributes values with user-defined metadata'.
-Metadata can require special characters and other languages than English, and full UTF-8 is allowed.
+Actually, except for user defined attribute values, all characters in a Gerber file restricted to the readable ASCII characters, with codes 32 to 126, and new line characters.
+User defined metadata may require special characters such as μ or may be in other languages than English; hence UTF-8 Unicode is allowed.